aqib1/Takeaway/GOT/README.md

 to the values they receive on subsequent instructions.
 This exchange continues until there is a winner.
 Players can choose to rematch after a game session has been concluded.

 Messages during game play are displayed in a _game board_.

+##Technologies
+- Java 11
+- Websockets with spring
+- Domain driven development
+- Test driven development
+- Junit4 & Junit5
+- Stamped lock (Optimistic locking)
+- Initialization on demand holder pattern
+- Builder pattern
+- Method chaining
+- Single responsibilities
+- Docker